I was a hot mess, but not in distress

 My car started to act a little funny on my way back from a journalism conference in Fort Worth.
 “Marilyn,” my seven-year-old Chevy, had nearly 153,000 miles on her.
 Warning lights and beeps went off and I knew it was not a good thing.

-At the urging of my boyfriend, I got up early the next morning to have my car checked.
+I got up early the next morning to have my car checked.

 I went to the shop, had my oil changed and was told my car was leaking coolant, but they were unsure where it started.
 They did not seem too concerned and I set off to conquer the news.